kietbui/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

-Aeotec based device
+Aeotec based devices
 ======================

-Please note that the following devices should be waken up before do configuration
+Please note that the following devices should be waken up before doing configuration

 Door and Window Sensor